Mateja Kežman: Partizan

 In the summer of 1998.
 At the age of 19, Kežman joined Partizan.
 In the 1998/99 season.
 He scored six goals in 22 league games, and won the championship title.
 In that season, he drew attention to himself when, in the 111-th Eternal derby against Red Star, he scored a goal in the last minute, which gave Partizan a 2–1 victory.

 In the 1999/00 season.
 Coach Miodrag Ješić takes the helm on the Partizan bench and then Kežman plays even better games.
 He scored 27 goals in 32 league games.
 However, (The Black-Whites) ended that season without a trophy.

-In his two seasons at the club, Kežman made a name for himself as a prolific striker and became a favourite among the fans of the club.
+In his two seasons at the club, Kežman made a name for himself.
 He scored a total of 33 league goals in 54 appearances and was the top scorer of the national championship in the 1999–2000 season.
 He was especially good in the eternal derbies with Red Star, because he scored the same number of goals in 5 games he played.